jonasnm/dotfiles/README.md

-# vim-stuff
+# vim and tmux tuff
-vimrc and vim configurations
+vimrc and vim configurations and tmux configurations.

+Not updated recently.